Nonprescription Sale of Syringes in Pharmacies

 Key Provisions of California Law

-Adults age 18 and older may possess needles and syringes acquired from a pharmacy, physician or authorized syringe exchange program.
-There is no limit on the number of needles and syringes that pharmacies may sell to a customer, and no limit on the number an adult can purchase and possess.
+California law allows individuals to possess needles and syringes for personal use.
+There is no limit on the number of needles and syringes that pharmacies may sell to a customer age 18 and older, and no limit on the number an adult can purchase and possess.

 Pharmacies that sell syringes without a prescription must store needles and syringes behind counter and must: